-Rural development has been cardinal to Nigeria's socio- economic development and important aspect in the development of periodic market is essential for development of rural economy.
+Rural development has been cardinal to Nigeria's socio-economic development and important aspect in the development of periodic market is essential for development of rural economy.
 The rural economy largely depend not only the agricultural productions but also on the marketing of produce.
 The functions of periodic markets are dynamic as forces directly related to the life style of the rural people in particular and the rural development in general.

-The rural market towns in Nigeria form impressive growth points largely due to changing lifestyle patterns and rapid change in demand structure of the consumers of rural produce as exemplified by Giwa which this study focuses on.
+The rural market towns in Nigeria form impressive growth points largely due to changing lifestyle patterns 32 and rapid change in demand structure of the consumers of rural produce as exemplified by Giwa which this study 33 focuses on.
 Market towns are economically viable centres and represent the regional foci of development.
-Markets in rural areas change with the factor in the differential growth of cities and in the changing socio- economic aspects of rural areas.
-As such periodic markets perform important functions in the development of rural communities in developing countries.
-However, such development should be based on proper understanding of their functions and linkages.
-The study area is well served by four periodic markets and also helps to establish rural urban linkages to facilitate rural development.
+Markets 34 in rural areas change with the factor in the differential growth of cities and in the changing socio-economic aspects 35 36 of rural areas.
+As such periodic markets perform important functions in the development of rural communities 37 in developing countries.
+However, such development should be based on proper understanding of their functions 38 and linkages.
+The study area is well served by four periodic markets and also helps to establish rural urban 39 linkages to facilitate rural development.

 Periodic markets provide outlets for disposing rural produce, source of local supplies, and foci for periodic service provision where a full range of fixed services would not be viable.
 In order to ensure a balance development process in rural as well as urban areas, it is necessary to provide basic services in rural areas to stimulate the rural economy and the levels of incomes and employment opportunities.
-Such a development effort requires the utilization of growth potentials of rural markets centres as basic nodes to articulate the rural economy and to link it in to the national hierarchical order of settlements.
-This therefore means the threshold of rural periodic markets extend beyond the immediate rural surrounding.
-Without these market centres cannot grow beyond certain limits.
-The establishment of a successful periodic market in a suitable location provides a basis for the development of an integrated rural service centre incorporating both fixed and periodic service facilities and growing in to a substantial nucleated settlement.
-Without a market, many other services are unlikely to be established, and if they are, they may fail or disappear for lack of custom (Bromely, 1976).
+Such a development effort requires the utilization of growth potentials of rural markets centres as basic nodes to articulate the rural economy and to 45 link it in to the national hierarchical order of settlements.
+This therefore means the threshold of rural periodic development of an integrated rural service centre incorporating both fixed and periodic service facilities and established, and if they are, they may fail or disappear for lack of custom ??Bromely, 1976).